Rails Bundle Install and Gemfile

 Using source will explain the Gemfile where to look for gems: source https://rubygems.org.
 There is no need for more than one source per project. git and path are also valid gem sources.

 Bundler first looks if a source location is set up for the gem.
-If nothing has been explicitly set, it will look at the sources you have defined, starting at the first one.
+If nothing has been explicitly set, it will look at the sources you have defined, starting with the first one.

 If the application requires a specific Ruby version or engine we can set this in the Gemfile in the following way: